 The Board reviews and approves the policies for operational risk management.
-ALRMC is responsible for ongoing operational risk management and is assisted by the Risk Management Department in its day-to-day monitoring activities relating to operational risk.
+ALRMC is responsible for oversight operational risk management and is assisted by the Risk Management Department in establishing and implementing operational risk management framework.
 An operational loss data report is regularly submitted to the Board.